 1. Density and Firmness

-While shopping for a memory foam pillow the first thing that you need to keep in kind is its density and firmness.
-There are different kinds of thicknesses in memory foam pillows, from light to firm.
+While shopping for a memory foam pillow, consider its density and firmness.
+Memory foam pillows have different thicknesses, from light to firm.
 The density of the pillow will define how comfortable and supportive it is.

 A pillow with a lesser density may be preferred by individuals who want it to be softer, while a higher-density pillow may be chosen by those who need more support while sleeping.
 Similar to softness, firmness of a pillow is a matter of choice that varies from person to person.